 Pitfall #7: Startup costs are high

-The downside to the basic strategy is the high cost for manufacturing and selling the invention compared to a simple license deal.
-When you manufacture and sell products, you have to cut molds, build a website, rent space, hire employees, build a distribution network, etc. These activities cost money and time to implement which increase start-up costs.
+The downside to the basic strategy is the high cost of manufacturing and selling the invention compared to a simple license deal.
+When you manufacture and sell products, you have to cut molds, build a website, rent space, hire employees, build a distribution network, etc. These activities cost money and time to implement which increases start-up costs.

 2. Market invention as patent pending or patented